How to Choose Collectible Firefighting and Rescue Helmets

 Collecting firefighter and rescue helmets helps preserve the history of American firefighters.
-There are many interesting varieties and options to choose from.
+There are many interesting varieties and affordable options to choose from on eBay.
 Originally used for safety and protection, they are now collected worldwide.What types of collectible fire helmets are available?

 - Emblems or embellishments: Some fire helmets were decorated by the wearer.
 Some were decorated at the time of production.
 A wide range of stickers, shields, badges, or animals can be found.
 Some even had gold, silver, or jewels.

-- Parade helmets: Parade fire helmets were ornate and are often only found as well used for collectible purposes.
+- Parade helmets: Parade fire helmets were ornate and are often only available for collectible purposes.
 Those in good condition are a rare and valuable treasure because they were designed to be used only once.

 - Special presentation helmets: These were given for retirement or promotions.
 They may have dates, names, locations, or other unique information inscribed on them.